-- Final project due by 11pm on Friday, July 28th - Final exam in class on Friday, July 28th - Review materials are posted on the course website - Final exam review session: next week, we will announce on Piazza when details are finalized - Final project contributions are due by 11pm on Saturday, July 29th.
-This survey corresponds to 5 percent of your final project. - No extensions will be given to either the final project or the contributions survey.
+- Final project due by 11pm on Friday, July 26th - Final exam in class on Friday, July 26th - Review materials are posted on the course website. - Final project contributions are due by 11pm on Saturday, July 27th.
+This survey corresponds to 5 percent of your final project. - No extensions will be given to either the final project or the contributions survey. - Keep in mind that adjustments are going to be applied depending on the contributions of each member on the midterm and final projects. - Students whose grade is adjusted will get a message from the course staff.